coveooss/json-schema-for-humans/docs/assets/config_schema.md

 | **Default**               | `true`                                                                    |
 |                           |                                                                           |

-**Description:** Whether to consider the description as markdown and render it accordingly
+**Description:** Whether to consider the description as markdown and render it accordingly.

 ## <a name="expand_buttons"></a>3.
 [Optional] Property `JSON Schema for Humans configuration file > expand_buttons`